Insurance Claims Data Platform on GCP

 Actuarial work, at its core, is about taking large volumes of uncertain events (claims, payments, recoveries) and turning them into reliable numbers: reserves, premiums, capital requirements.
 A data platform does exactly the same thing, but automated.

-Think of it this way: claims arrive one by one (streaming), get grouped by period (warehouse), get aggregated into development triangles (marts), and feed pricing models.
+Claims arrive one by one (streaming), get grouped by period (warehouse), get aggregated into development triangles (marts), and feed pricing models.
 That flow is the actuarial process.
 The difference is that instead of relying on someone copying columns correctly between files, every step is automated, verified with tests, and recorded in Git.
 When the CNSF asks how you arrived at a number, the answer is a commit hash, a pipeline execution log, and 52 passing tests.

 The connections to the rest of the portfolio are natural.
 SIMA computes graduated mortality, commutation functions, and capital requirements under LISF; all of that needs clean data as input, exactly what this platform produces.
 The insurance pricing ML project uses the same frequency-severity decomposition as P06, but explores more complex models to compare against the regulatory baseline.
 The data analyst portfolio is the analysis layer on top of this infrastructure: dashboards and reports that consume what the marts produce.